csev/sakai-scripts/README.md

 * Run `bash na.sh` to set up the Tomcat

+* If you have not already done so, clone the Sakai repository to your account in the browser

 * Run `bash co.sh` to check the Sakai source code out

 * Run `bash qmv.sh` to compile it all - the first time you do this it will take